rajeshtezu/Library/git/fundamental.md

 Note: Don't forget to commit.

-## Commit directly to the repository:
+## Commit directly to the repository

 - Use this only when you want to commit all the files.
 - Applicable only when files are edited, not added new files or deleted any files